-Note: if you try to install GitGuardian on a GitHub organization for which you are not an administrator (but only a member), the integration will fail, and will therefore not be linked to your GitGuardian workspace.
+Note: if you try to install GitGuardian on a GitHub organization for which you are not an owner (but only a member), the integration will fail, and will therefore not be linked to your GitGuardian workspace.

 Navigate to Settings > Workspace > Integrations.